Unknown-0perator/Pat-Doc/README.md

 ---

 > **Note**: This is full version of the project, but there are some bugs to be fixed.
-Full free to use for learning purpose.
+Feel free to use for learning purpose.